-1 The kinds of special educational need for which provision is made at the school
+1 The kinds of Special Educational Need for which provision is made at the school

-1.1 At The Discovery School, we can make provision for every kind of frequently occurring special educational need without an Education, Health and Care Plan, for example: dyslexia, dyspraxia, speech and language needs, Autism (ASD), learning difficulties, physical disabilities and social, emotional and mental health difficulties.
-There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.
+1.1 At The Discovery School, we can make provision for every kind of frequently occurring special educational need without an Education, Health and Care Plan, for example: Dyslexia, Developmental Coordination Disorder (known as dyspraxia), Speech and Language needs, ASC (Autism Spectrum Condition), Learning difficulties, Physical Disabilities and Social, Emotional and Mental Health difficulties.
+There are other kinds of special educational need, which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.
 Whatever the child's difficulty, we aim to work with parents and professionals to develop an effective plan to meet the child's needs.